zhixu/artistally/README.md

 Then do:
     heroku local:run python manage.py migrate
     heroku local:run python manage.py createsuperuser
+    heroku local:run python manage.py collectstatic

 To clear local database, do:
     heroku pg:reset DATABASE_URL

+If you have added new files to /aa_app/static, re-run:
+    heroku local:run python manage.py collectstatic
+( do NOT put files yourself into /staticfiles! they will get overwritten! )

 To run locally, do:
     heroku local